marceldobehere/MaslOS/README.md

+## How to run (Linux)
+Install QEMU if you haven't.
+Then download/clone the repo and run the `Just RUN OS.sh` file.

-## How to run
+## How to run (Windows)
+Install QEMU if you haven't.
+Add QEMU To your PATH variable.
+[If ya have trouble installing it and don't know how to set the PATH variable, click here](https://linuxhint.com/qemu-windows/)
-for now just download the whole repo and run the JUST RUN OS file.
+Then download/clone the repo and run the `Just RUN OS (Windows).cmd` file.

-ya need qemu tho.

-## How to build
+## How to build (Linux)
-install qemu if ya haven't
+Install QEMU if you haven't.

-install cmake if ya haven't
+install CMAKE if you haven't.

-install nasm if ya haven't
+install NASM if you haven't.

-make sure mtools is on version 4.0.27 or lower. newer versions aren't working just yet
+(make sure mtools is on version 4.0.27 or lower. newer versions aren't working just yet)

-Go into the MaslOS Folder and run ./RUN.sh
+Go into the MaslOS Folder and run `./RUN.sh`